mstksg/inCode/copy/entries/advent-gol.md

 My best guess as to why this was happening is that, at 7D and above, we enter a domain of points where, before t=6, *every* point is at some sort of reflective boundary.
 Remember that even for 4D, we had really odd behavior at the reflective boundaries/edge of the wedge.
-At 5D, there actually wasn't any point that wasn't at an edge in the interactive demo.
-There wasn't enough room in the tiny slice for any point to "stretch its wings" --- every single one is at one reflective boundary or another.
+There wasn't enough room in many points to "stretch their wings" --- every single one is at one reflective boundary or another.
 Being a boundary point corresponds to having a "bins" encoding with any bin greater than one or anything in the 0 bin (ie, `1-0-0-0` and `0-2-0` are all points on a reflective boundary).

-Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state, since it doesn't tell us *which* cosets are active.
+Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state itself, since it doesn't tell us *which* cosets are active, just how many.
 However, this prompted me to investigate a little bit more about what was causing this pattern, and how these cosets were distributed.
-To do this, I ended up thinking of a new way to visualize things!
+To do this, I ended up thinking of a new way to visualize things.

 In our simulation, x and y components are fundamentally different from the rest; we could really talk about each point as a tuple of `<x,y>, {higher dims}`.
-Also, things are "dense" in `<x,y>`, but "sparse" in higher dimensions.
+Also, things are "dense" in `<x,y>` (a significant fraction of the xy space has at least one point), but "sparse" in higher dimensions (a very small fraction of the higher-dimensional space has a point in it).
 So actually, instead of keeping our active points as a set of cosets, we can treat it as a map of `<x,y>` points to the higher-dim cosets that live "under them".
 Instead of keeping one giant set as:

 ```
 {<1,2,1,1,3>, <3,1,1,1,4>, <1,2,0,0,5>, <4,2,3,4,4>, <3,1,2,2,2>}